 Example 1: If angle AOB = 57°, what is the size of reflex angle AOB.

-Solution: When you add the smaller angle and the reflex angle of the same shape, the resultant is always 360°.
-Therefore, reflex angle AOB = 360° − 57° = 303°
+Solution: A reflex angle and its corresponding angle always add up to 360°.
+Therefore, reflex angle AOB = 360° − 57° = 303°.

 FAQs on Reflex Angle

-What is a Reflex Angle?
+What is a Reflex Angle in Geometry?

 What are the Examples of Reflex Angle?

-Is 180 Degrees Angle a Reflex Angle?
+Is 180 Degrees a Reflex Angle?

 No, 180 degrees is not a reflex angle.
 It is a straight angle.
 When the arms of an angle lie in the opposite direction, they form a straight angle of 180°.
 These arms make a straight line through the vertex.
 It is one-half of the whole turn of a circle and is called a straight angle because it looks like a straight line.